-Strolling the streets of Guildford - the gateway to the Swan Valley - you get the feeling you’re in a charming little village that time forgot.
+Strolling the streets of Guildford - one of the gateways to the Swan Valley - you get the feeling you’re in a charming little village that time forgot.

 It’s a place where history lives on in quaint colonial buildings, where the influence of the English gentry is still played out on the polo field and where Devonshire tea is served with a shameless disregard for cholesterol levels.
 So put on some stout walking shoes and explore the beguiling colonial charm of Guildford.